Screens from the completed Marine Sport DC website displayed on multiple devices

 Our initial research phase revealed several critical findings that shaped the direction of the project and directly informed the creation of the service blueprint and user journey artefacts:

-Users consistently praised the dive centre’s staff for their warmth and professionalism, which fostered a strong sense of safety and community.
+• Staff Kindness and Professionalism: Users consistently praised the dive centre's staff for their warmth and professionalism, which fostered a strong sense of safety and community.

-Despite positive in-person experiences, the digital platform did not reflect the same level of care.
-Users encountered inconsistencies in content, navigation, and visual design across different language versions, making it difficult to find essential information or contact the centre.
+• Digital Experience Gaps: Despite positive in-person experiences, the digital platform did not reflect the same level of care.
+Users encountered inconsistencies in content, navigation, and visual design across different language versions.

-Interviews and surveys highlighted a heterogeneous client base, each with unique expectations and preferred ways of interacting with the centre—both online and offline.
+• Diverse User Needs: Interviews and surveys highlighted a heterogeneous client base, each with unique expectations and preferred ways of interacting with the centre—both online and offline.

-• Service Blueprint and User Journey Mapping:
+Service Blueprint and User Journey Mapping

 Part II: Digital Platform Audit